Enrich Chicago Programs

 Enrich_Web-Bar3.jpg

-Enrich Chicago is deeply committed to ensuring equitable access to resources for African, Latinx, Asian, Arab, and Native American BIPOC(Black, Indigenous, People of Color) organizations.
+Enrich Chicago is deeply committed to ensuring equitable access to resources for BIPOC(Black, Indigenous, People of Color) organizations.
 We do so by partnering with the philanthropic community to eliminate funding inequities, and support communities of learning aimed at the development and implementation of policies and practices to eliminate disparities in grantmaking processes.
 Together with BIPOC arts leaders, Enrich Chicago has also sponsored research studies that aim to understand foundation funding models and their impact on the sustainability of BIPOC arts organizations.

 In late 2017, Enrich Chicago completed its first funding equity report, Portrait of Inequity.
 The report represents analyses that had not been conducted previously in Illinois or Chicago and revealed baseline data about the state of inequity in leadership representation and foundation grant funding.
 In 2023, Enrich Chicago has once again partnered with a steering committee of BIPOC arts leaders and foundation program officers to conduct a follow-up report on the state of funding equity in the arts.
 This project, facilitated by TDC Group will be completed in June 2024.